duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 <p>&nbsp;</p>

-This script is implemented in *visual_servo.py* and is allowing you to manually control Duckiebot using the keyboard arrows and toggles visual servoing to go park behind another duckie bot if detected.
+This script is implemented in *visual_servo.py* and is allowing you to manually control duckiebot using the keyboard arrows and toggles visual servoing to go park behind another duckiebot if detected.
 There are two options implemented in the simulator.

 <p>&nbsp;</p>

-With the first option, we can estimate the pose based on the image and the schema is represented below:
+With the first option, we can estimate the pose based on the image, and the schema is represented below:

 ![](./images/visual_servo_1.png)

 *Figure 3 : First option in the simulator using the estimated pose*

+<p>&nbsp;</p>

 With the second one, we use directly the ground truth information about the object location as the schema below:

 ![](./images/visual_servo_2.png)

 *Figure 4 : Second option in the simulator using the ground truth*

+<p>&nbsp;</p>

 ##### Estimator {#duckling_controller-final-estimator-sim}